 (9) Eraser pencils are an excellent means of getting a very precise eraser point.
 Since you’re sharpening eraser though, use a sharpener with a sharp blade on it.
 Consider keeping one sharpener reserved just for your eraser pencils.

 (10) A kneadable eraser is a drawing prerequisite.
 It’s like the Slinky of the eraser world.
 Alright, it can’t walk down stairs, but it’s flexible and resilient enough to be shaped and reshaped for whatever erasing surface you need.
-To keep mine lasting longer, I store whichever one I’m currently using in a small, plastic bag like the kind I use to store beads.
-Properly cared for, kneadable erasers can last a long time, but eventually they can dry out and will need replacing either due to absorbing too much graphite or even from absorbing the oil on your hands.
+To keep mine lasting longer, I store whichever one I’m currently using in a tiny plastic bag (like the kind I use to store beads) or container.
+Properly cared for, kneadable erasers can last a long time, but eventually they can dry out.
+Everything from absorbing too much graphite, being exposed to air too long, or even absorbing the oil on your hands can cause your kneadable eraser to dry out.

-(11) I prefer extra soft, white erasers over the hard, pink kind.
+(11) For large erasers, I prefer extra soft, white erasers over the hard, pink kind.
 Again, this is one left for debate per personal preference.

 * Not pictured / Honorable mention: